mehulagg/gitlab/doc/integration/elasticsearch.md

 In the **Admin Area > Settings > General > Advanced Search** section, select the **Pause Elasticsearch Indexing** setting, and then save your change.
 With this, all updates that should happen on your Elasticsearch index will be buffered and caught up once unpaused.

-The **Pause Elasticsearch Indexing** option is also automatically toggled when the [internal cluster reindexing task](#trigger-the-reindex-via-the-advanced-search-administration) runs.
+This option is automatically toggled when the [internal cluster reindexing task](#trigger-the-reindex-via-the-advanced-search-administration) runs.

 ### Setup